chuongnm/customer_churn/README.md

 Deliverables:
 1. Scripts in Python:
+a.
 Detailing the data extraction, transformation, and loading processes.
+b.
 Targeted audience: Data analysts/scientists.
 3. Presentation in PowerPoint:
+a.
 Introduction: An overview of the project, its significance, and key objectives.
+b.
 Key Results: Communicate the findings of the customer churn analysis, highlighting patterns and trends.
+c.
 Actionable Recommendations: Provide concrete suggestions for stakeholders, emphasizing the importance of utilizing the predictive models.
+d.
 Targeted audience: Managers, salespeople.
-4. Dashboards using [Dashboard Tool]:
+5. Dashboards using [Dashboard Tool]:
+a.
 Overall Churning Trend: A dashboard illustrating the general trend of customer churn over time.
+b.
 Predictive Probability Dashboard: A tool displaying the predicted probability that a specific customer is likely to churn.
+c.
 Targeted audience: Managers, salespeople.

 By combining data analysis, machine learning, and effective communication, this project aims to empower stakeholders with the insights needed to address customer churn and improve overall business sustainability.
 Customer churn prediction